Get in touch

 FCAs and children’s guardians are required to provide clear, unequivocal and compelling rationales in their reports to the Courts if they do not adhere to the starting points set out in the new policy.

-CAFCASS chief executive Jacky Tiotto said; “No child or adult should have to live with or worry about the prospect of spending time with another adult who threatens, controls, abuses and harms them.”
-She said of FCAs and children’s guardians that “we have a statutory responsibility and duty to safeguard children in proceedings…..and…..to advise the family court on arrangements to protect them.”
+CAFCASS chief executive Jacky Tiotto said: “No child or adult should have to live with or worry about the prospect of spending time with another adult who threatens, controls, abuses and harms them.”
+She said of FCAs and children’s guardians that “we have a statutory responsibility and duty to safeguard children in proceedings...and...to advise the family court on arrangements to protect them.”

 Louise Gidley, Head of the Family Team at Battens Solicitors, commented that “This new policy is a significant step towards improving the protection of child and adult victims of domestic abuse in the Family Justice System.”